Oct 26, 2010

 Description

-Substantial repairs and patching reveal that this gown served as an important communal resource to be shared and passed down through several generations.
+Substantial repairs and patching reveal that this robe served as an important communal resource to be shared and passed down through several generations.
 Its collar and sleeves are covered in thick white paper; this paper is replaced with new paper for each bride, while the robe itself was reused for decades.

 Contact us